sanchit0496/input-component-react/README.md

           label="Upload Documents"
         />
 ```

+## npm i input-component-react

+See how easy it is!
+Add the package to your application and feel the difference
 Visit the source code to know how to add functionalities to the form.

 In the project directory, you can run: